 When I worked to set up the Consumer Financial Protection Bureau, I pushed hard for steps that would increase transparency in the marketplace.
-The crisis began one lousy mortgage at a time, and, thanks to CFPB's work, I think there will never again be so many lousy mortgages.
-On this front, I think we're a lot safer than we were.
+The crisis began one lousy mortgage at a time, and there is a lot we must do to make sure there are never again so many lousy mortgages.
+CFPB made some important steps in the right direction, and I think we're a lot safer than we were.